 Organize a Payment Plan for your Student Loans

 - Make an overall budget for your monthly income and expenses to include your student loan payments.
 Make sure you have all payment due dates noted.
-Use a spreadsheet or an app to help you track where and how you spend your money.
+Use a spreadsheet or a budgeting tool to help you track where and how you spend your money.

 - Set up automatic payments for your student loans, so you don’t miss any.
 Some lenders often a small discount on your interest rate if you set this up.